 How can people get referred to this service?

 Most of our referrals come from GPs, following prescribing and other interventions within their guidance, through to the Access and Assessment team.
 Other professional agencies can also refer you.

-In the IDT we allocate a care coordinator or lead professional to arrange your care package and establish a care plan with you.
-We review and adjust your care plan regularly.
+In the IDT, we allocate a care co-ordinator or lead professional to arrange your care package and establish a care plan of recovery with you.
+We review and adjust your care plan regularly to support you in meeting your goals to recovery and independence from services.
 This is known as the Care Programme Approach (CPA).

-You have an arranged schedule of contact.
-For some people this is intensive, involving face-to-face or telephone contact several times a week.
-For others this involves a monitoring service with weekly or monthly contact.
+You will have an arranged schedule of contact.
+For some people, this is intensive, involving face-to-face or telephone contact several times a week.
+For others, this involves a monitoring service with weekly or monthly contact.
 Some contact occurs individually in a clinic, at your home or in the community.
-At other times we deliver evidence-based interventions in groups.
+At other times, we deliver evidence-based interventions in groups.

 Older People's Team Manager and Social Care Lead: Tracey Rowe

 Service administrative address: Bury South IDT, G-Block, Hospital Road, Bury St Edmunds, Suffolk IP33 3NR.

 Telephone number (general): 01284 733188